mixographer/430-Thermal-Printer-I2C/README.md

 Arduino Library for Parallel Printers with Arduno and PFC8574 I/O Expanders
 ___________________________________________________________________________

-This is a work in progress, and doesn't work yet.

 This is an Arduino Library to use with Parallel-interfaced Thermal Printers.
 I used a PFC8574 I/O Expander to communicate with the Parallel port.
 This code should work with most parallel port receipt printers that use the ESC/POS Communication mode.